1j01/mopaint/README.md

 What if selections were just layers?
 (what if selections were just layers in a mode? and would it *have* to be a mode?)
 what if you could have hierarchial selections? selections within selections, sublayers of layers?
-what if layers, frames of an animation, selections, copy-pastes/duplicates, "smart objects", [recursive fractal references], shapes and brush strokes, from you other other users, were all the same thing?
+what if layers, layer groups, frames of an animation, selections, copy-pastes/duplicates, "smart objects", [recursive fractal references], shapes and brush strokes and other operations - from you or other users, were all the same thing?
 what about masking? that could be the same as a selection, right?

 [recursive fractal references]: http://dood.al/